boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 IANA is requested to add this note to {{IPv6-EH}}:

 Note:
-: When a new code is assigned to an IPv6 Extension Header, a free bit in [NEW_IPFIX_IPv6EH_SUBREGISTRY] is selected for this new Extension Header.[NEW_IPFIX_IPv6EH_SUBREGISTRY] is updated accordingly.
+: When a new code is assigned to an IPv6 Extension Header, a free bit in [NEW_IPFIX_IPv6EH_SUBREGISTRY] is selected for this new Extension Header [NEW_IPFIX_IPv6EH_SUBREGISTRY] is updated accordingly.

 --- back